ipfs/ipfs-docs/docs/concepts/dht.md

 We use the DHT to look up two types of objects, both represented by SHA256 hashes:

 - [Content IDs](/concepts/content-addressing) of the data added to IPFS.
-A lookup of this value will give the `peerID`s of the peers having this immutable content.
+A lookup of this value will give the `peerID's of the peers having this immutable content.
 - [IPNS records](/concepts/ipns).
 A lookup will give the last Content ID associated with this IPNS address, enabling the routing of mutable content.

 Consequently, IPFS's DHT is one of the ways to achieve mutable and immutable [content routing](https://docs.libp2p.io/concepts/content-routing/).
 It's currently the only one [implemented](https://libp2p.io/implementations/#peer-routing).